tripsolutions/py-liant/README.md

-If the request either refers to a collection property via [Drilldown](#drilldown-support) or refers to a collection of entities because it does not contain a primary key specifier the caller can select a single item from the list by using subscript notation.
+If the request either refers to a collection property via [Drilldown](#drilldown-support) or refers to a collection of entities because it does not contain a primary key specifier, the caller can select a single item from the list by using subscript notation.
 For example, `GET /parent@1/children[0]` will retrieve the first child of the `Parent.children` collection.
 [Filtering and sorting](#filtering-sorting-pagination) are applied